 The district has established procedures for recommending to a parent an intervention for a student with early warning signs of mental health concerns, substance abuse, or suicide risk.
-The district's mental health liaison will notify the student's parent within a reasonable amount of time after the liaison learns that a student has displayed early warning signs and provide information about available counseling options.
+The school counselor, social worker, or designee will notify the student's parent within a reasonable amount of time after learning that a student has displayed early warning signs and provide information about available counseling options.